Keynote Presenter - Modiule Lawson

 for mental health professionals

-As a Deaf Clinical Counsellor and Psychotherapist, I share my expertise through conferences, workshops, and presentations, focusing on adaptive therapeutic techniques in the areas of EMDR therapy, Neurodiversity, Neurodivergence (ADHD/Autism, *Deaf Autism), *Deaf Trauma and professional development for Auslan interpreters and allied health professionals.
+As a Deaf Clinical Counsellor and Supervisor, I share my expertise through conferences, workshops, and presentations, focusing on adaptive therapeutic techniques in the areas of EMDR therapy, Neurodiversity, Neurodivergence (ADHD/Autism, *Deaf Autism), *Deaf Trauma and professional development for Auslan interpreters and allied health professionals.

 By fostering understanding and promoting inclusivity, I aim to enhance mental health accessibility for the Deaf and hard-of-hearing communities.

-Areas of Cultural consultation & Peer supervision
+Areas of Cultural consultation & clinical supervision

 I bring extensive clinical experience and lived expertise in Deaf culture, Auslan, and the unique mental health needs of the Deaf community.
 These sessions go beyond traditional peer supervision, offering:

-• Guidance on culturally and linguistically responsive counselling approaches.
+Guidance on culturally and linguistically responsive counselling approaches.

-• Exploration of language deprivation, Deaf identity development, and the psychological impacts.
+Exploration of language deprivation, Deaf identity development, and the psychological impacts.

-• Frameworks for understanding Complex Trauma in Deaf individuals – “Deaf Trauma” (Anderson, 2016; Karli Dettman)
+Frameworks for understanding Complex Trauma in Deaf individuals – “Deaf Trauma” (Anderson, 2016; Karli Dettman)

-• Strategies for navigating the therapist–client–interpreter triad effectively.
+Strategies for navigating the therapist–client–interpreter triad effectively.

-• Resources to engage Deaf clients in ways that foster safety, trust, and therapeutic alliance.
+Resources to engage Deaf clients in ways that foster safety, trust, and therapeutic alliance.

-• Insights into reducing misdiagnosis and avoiding the pathologising of Deaf experiences.
+Insights into reducing misdiagnosis and avoiding the pathologising of Deaf experiences.

-• A reflective and supportive space to consolidate and strengthen practice.
+A reflective and supportive space to consolidate and strengthen practice.

-Areas of Interest for continued research -
+Areas of interest and continued research